Dancing with Death

 Mighty and dreadful, for thou art not so

-Together, the poets invite us to look beyond fear.
+Together, these poets invite us to look beyond our fears.
 Ungaretti finds eternity in a moment’s pause.
 Baudelaire turns decay into beauty.
 Dickinson listens as reason breaks apart.
 Poe turns grief into art.
 Donne sees death as a doorway to eternity.

 In my book Wishing To Be Human, the final two poems linger in a space between being and nothingness.
 They consider eternity, beauty, and loss.
-The poems ask, as each of these poets do, what it means to live knowing that we will grow old and face death.
-The answer isn’t denying death's reality, but in embracing our humanity.
+The poems ask, as each of these poets do, what it means to be alive knowing that we will grow old and face death.
+The answer isn’t denying the reality, but in embracing our humanity.